 And the tampon and pad industry — a $718 million dollar market — capitalizes on this need.
 This really got me questioning the production and ethical value behind these products.
-They are mass-produced, and heavily marketed and cheaply made, out of bleached rayon and plastics.
-Why is it that we never see ads for the much safer alternatives such as cotton products, reusable washable pads and menstruation cups?
-Any of these alternatives are much more economical and are about a gillion times safer for the environment.
-Up until a few months ago, I didn’t even know that there were alternative products, or even think that there was any potential risk from using generic menstruation products.
+They are mass-produced, heavily marketed, and cheaply made out of bleached rayon and plastics.
+Why is it that we never see ads for the much safer alternatives such as cotton products, reusable washable pads, and menstruation cups?
+All of these options are much more economical and are about a million times safer for the environment.
+Up until a few months ago, I didn’t even know that there were alternative products, much less think that there was any potential risk involved with using generic menstruation products.

 Let’s look at the #1 ingredient in generic tampons and sanitary napkins: Rayon.
-Rayon is a fiber that is made from cellulose fibers, cellulose is a natural fiber, but to produce Rayon chemical procedures are needed that include: carbon disulphide, sulfuric acid, chlorine and caustic soda.
-Side effects from exposure to too much Rayon can include: nausea, vomiting, chest pain, headaches and many others.
-Rayon is not just found in tampons and pads, but a lot of clothes are made from it as well.
-Sanitary napkins also contain quite a bit of plastic, which does not allow sufficient air flow ‘down there’ so in turn can also cause an array of infections.
-Tampons and pads are also bleached using chlorine, which results in the production of dioxin, which is linked to breast cancer, endometriosis, immune system suppression and various other ailments.
+Rayon is a fiber that is made from cellulose fibers, and while cellulose itself is a natural fiber, transforming it into rayon involves the use of chemicals such as carbon disulphide, sulfuric acid, chlorine, and caustic soda.
+Side effects from exposure to too much rayon can include nausea, vomiting, chest pain, headaches, and many others.
+Rayon is not just found in tampons and pads, but in many clothing items as well.
+Sanitary napkins also contain quite a bit of plastic, which does not allow sufficient air flow “down there,” so in turn can also cause an array of infections.
+Moreover, tampons and pads are bleached using chlorine, which results in the production of dioxin, a chemical linked to breast cancer, endometriosis, immune system suppression, and various other ailments.

-If you are worried about how much fluid menstruation cups can hold in comparison to tampons and pads check out this video.
+If you are worried about how much fluid menstruation cups can hold in comparison to tampons and pads, check out this video:

 This free online 9-part docuseries is going to change everything you think you know about diabetes and obesity.

 The medical community isn’t telling you the whole truth about diabetes.